jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/v0.5.x/configure-backup-and-restore.md

     action:
       exec:
         command:
         - /home/user/bin/restore.sh # this command is invoked on "backup" container to make restore backup, for example /home/user/bin/restore.sh <backup_number>, <backup_number> is passed by operator
     #recoveryOnce: <backup_number> # if want to restore specific backup configure this field and then Jenkins will be restarted and desired backup will be restored
-    getLatestAction:
-      exec:
-        command:
-          - /home/user/bin/get-latest.sh # this command is invoked on "backup" container to get last backup number before pod deletion; not having it in the CR may cause loss of data
 ```